MrKaszeba19/fpClock/README.md

 ## Installation

 - Required: FreePascal Compiler `fpc` (version 3.0.4 or newer)
-- So far works on Linux amd64 only.
-Windows x64 compatibility is about to be made.
+- So far works on Linux amd64 and Windows x64 only.
 - Not designed for 32-bit computers.
-- Compile using `compile.sh`
+- Compile using `compile.sh` on Linux (or `compile.bat` on Windows)
 - Install to `$PATH` using `installBash.sh`

 ## Usage